Laura Duening, MA, MSW, LCSW, CADC

 Hi, I'm Laura.

 On Being a CounselorI believe in the healing potential of safe and supportive spaces.
-I serve those who face the pain of isolation - whether you face the unique challenges loving a problem drinker or are worried about the effects of your own drinking.
-If you are worried about someone you love, it makes sense if you feel anxious and worried all the time.
+I serve those who face the pain of isolation - whether you face the unique challenges emotional eating, loving a problem drinker, or trying to find a path forward with your own drinking.
+If you are worried about yourself or a loved one, it makes sense if you feel anxious all of the time.

 Strategy-focused, holistic counseling can help.
 With compassion and care, I tailor our therapeutic work to the needs of people like you who feel like you are facing the struggling alone.
+Whether you are caught in a cycle of self-destructive behavior, or worried about a loved one, I am here to help.
 I am passionate about working with women and LGBTQ+ individuals who long for support and inner peace.
-If you are exhausted with worry about someone you love, I'm here to help illuminate a path forward.
+If you are exhausted with worry, I'm here to help illuminate a path forward.

 Book a complimentary phone consultation with Laura